Registering for tax in Ireland

 Corporation tax registration - Limited Companies

-Limited Companies register for Corporation Tax through a Tax Registration Form (TR2), and must submit it to Revenue before they start trading or invoicing clients.
-Usually, new companies will outsource this task to an accountant, like Accountant Online, so they can be assured that the tax registration is done correctly.
+Limited Companies register for Corporation Tax through a Tax Registration Form (TR2) and must submit it to Revenue before they start trading or invoicing clients.
+Usually, new companies will outsource this task to an accountant to ensure tax registration is done correctly.

 It’s good to note that your company number is not your tax number.
 Once you have successfully registered for tax, the Limited Company will be issued a separate tax number.
-(This is something to be aware of if you are changing from Sole Trader to Limited Company in Ireland).
+(This is something to be aware of if you change from Sole Trader to Limited Company in Ireland).

 Rates of Corporation Tax

-In Ireland, there is a relatively low Corporation Tax rate compared to other European countries.
-In most instances, companies in Ireland will pay this tax at a rate of 12.5%.
+Ireland has a relatively low Corporation Tax rate compared to other European countries.
+In most instances, companies in Ireland will pay this tax at 12.5%.

-The low rate of Corporation Tax applies to companies who are incorporated in Ireland and are centrally controlled and managed in Ireland.
-This may mean that they have activities in the state, hire employees (including directors) here, rent warehouses or office space, have invoices from suppliers or customers in Ireland, and/or make strategic decisions in Ireland.
-Check out our guide on corporation tax in Ireland for more information.
+The low Corporation Tax rate applies to companies incorporated in Ireland and centrally controlled and managed in Ireland.
+This may mean they have activities in the state, hire employees (including directors) here, rent warehouses or office space, have invoices from suppliers or customers in Ireland, and make strategic decisions in Ireland.

 Need Help?